To view this content functional cookies need to be enabled.

 It's those unassuming products.
 The things that literally keep our global trading system running.
 Like a big bag, a widely used means of packaging for bulk storage of dry goods.
 Imagine the impact if all global logistics switched to recycled materials.

 Together with Relianz AG, a Swiss based provider of bulk packaging, we've successfully developed big bags made from #tide ocean material®.
-For now they contain 30%, but we're already working to increase their recycled content.
+The big bags are available with a #tide-content of up to 50%.
+Additionally, Relianz offers shopping bags containing up to 80% #tide ocean material.

 Soil producer RICOTER AG, based in Switzerland as well, is the first to switch all of its bulk packaging to this new, sustainable option.
 We will also start to integrate these bags into our own logistics so we can ship our granules in bags made from the same material.